hengbl/hengbl/README.md

 ### Hi there 👋

 ## :rocket: About Me
-:yum: I'm Boon Long, currently a Freshmen at the National University of Singapore (NUS) pursuing my Bachelor in Business Analytics.
+:yum: I'm Boon Long, currently a Freshmen at the National University of Singapore (NUS) pursuing my Bachelor in Business Analytics

+✈️ I enjoy travelling and immersing myself in their culture and of course food🍴

+Staying fit and active is very important to me hence I gym 💪 regularly and play floorball 🏑

 <!--